fomightez/indraniel_fqgrep-binder/README.md

 - Fulcrum Genomics' fqgrep

 	Fulcrum Genomics' fqgrep is more developed and in some ways more full-featured than Indraniel Das' fqgrep.
 	See more about it and try it in MyBinder-served sessions [here](https://github.com/fomightez/fqgrep-binder).
+	My understanding is that is more restrictive than Indraniel Das' fqgrep in how you can specify mismatches, at this time.